jefkine/zeta-learn/docs/writeups/tutorials/cnn.rst

 zeta-learn utilizes the ``Sequential`` model api to help you build up a convolutional neural network with ease as we will demonstrate below.

-We shall use DIGITS, a dataset of handwritten digits with 1724 training samples, and 10,000 test samples.
-Each image is represented by 8x8 pixels, with each containing a value 0 - 255 with its grayscale value.
+We shall use DIGITS, a dataset of handwritten digits with 1797 images.
+Each image is represented by 8x8 pixels, with each containing a value 0 - 100 as its grayscale value.

 zeta-learn has a function which enables us to visualize samples of the DIGITS dataset